Receiving Calls

 channelNameName of the channel on which the Webhook call was triggered

-actionEach action triggering a Webhook call can customise this.
+actionEach action triggering a Webhook call can customize this.
 See the Design app

 paramsOptional object with params retrieved by Flow.ai